imanazmi/squidge/_posts/2024-04-17-dataexploration-sql.md

 from #percentPopulationVaccinated
 ```

-l) Create a view to store data for later visualisations
+14) Create a view to store data for later visualisations
 ```
 --drop table if exists percentPopulationVaccinated create view percentPopulationVaccinated as